ALT Awards 2023

 Must, in part, demonstrate impact through sector and institution-wide instruments, such as: the NSS, FELT, staff surveys etc. Submissions could include examples of strategy and policy, institutional culture change, redesign of governance and ongoing contributions to national and international professional communities.

-This Award in partnership with Jisc recognises achievement in digital transformation.
+This Award in partnership with Jisc recognises how teams/departments are enabling digital transformation in their organisation.

 This Award celebrates outstanding case studies demonstrating the ethical use of Learning Technology.